skimask1690/Strippy/README.md

    - The tool loads the PE file, applies modifications, and writes the cleaned version to disk.

 4. **Optional: Use `--all`**
-   - Use `-a` or `--all` to apply all stripping operations automatically.
+   - Use `-a` or `--all` to apply all safe stripping operations automatically.

 ---